itzg/mc-router/README.md

 ```

 Make sure to set `StatefulSet.metadata.name` and `StatefulSet.spec.serviceName` to the same value;
-otherwise, autoscaling will not trigger (`mc-router.itzg.me/externalServerName` annotation is also required for it to work,
+otherwise, autoscaling will not trigger:
-however if you are not using a DNS you can specify an IP address as well `"mc-router.itzg.me/externalServerName": "1.2.3.4"`):

 ```yaml
 apiVersion: v1